aniketsaini79/BackendFork/doc/sprint0/competition.md

 ## Competitive Advantages

-1. **Modern Technology Stack**: MERN + Java provides scalability and performance advantages
+1. **Modern Technology Stack**:React + Java provides scalability and performance advantages
 2. **Learning Orientation**: Purpose-built for learning and not re-purposed from professional software
 3. **Social Learning Functionality**: Integrated social learning and collaboration functions
-4. **Mobile Experience**: Native mobile experience instead of desktop experience
 5. **Adaptive Complexity**: Adaptive interface that evolves with user expertise
 6. **Ease of Integration**: Ease of integration into educational institutions